My Products

 }

 There are 3 types of API documents.
-For more information on each document, see the appropriate user guide.
+For more information on each document, see the appropriate user guides.

 Check catalog

-You can check the summary overview and documentation of posted API documents.
-In the case of the summary, its contents can be edited.
+You can check the overview and the manual document of the posted API documentation.
+In the case of the overview, its contents can be edited.

 Note

-• To check the catalog, you must deploy the API to the stage first, and then post it to the stage.
-For information on how to post an API, see Post API.
+• To view the catalog, you must first deploy the API to a stage before posting the stage.
+For more information on how to post an API, see Post APIs.

-• Catalogs posted and published by other users can be referred to and subscribed.
-For more information, see the Published APIs user guide.
+• Catalogs posted and published by other users can be referred to and subscribed to.
+For more information, see the Published APIs user guides.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-4. In the API list of the product, click the name of the API whose catalog you want to check, and check the information.
+4. From the API list of the product, click the name of the API whose catalog you want to check, and check the information.

 • API manual

-• To check API manual contents in Swagger UI format, click the stage name or i-apigateway-view
+• To check the API manual contents in Swagger UI format, click the stage name or i-apigateway-view.

 Post API